Jaimomar99/deeplocpro/README.md

 The installation procedure is:

-  1. Install DeepLocPro 1.0 package:
+  1. Install the DeepLocPro 1.0 package:

     # Within the deeplocpro directory
     pip install .